-Do not change names or descriptions without good reason.
-For example, if you describe a unit in the main body as 'the manufacturing department', do not refer to it as 'the factory' in the summary.

-Write dates the same way throughout (6th December 1998, or perhaps December 6, 1998).
+- Do not change names or descriptions without good reason.
+For example, if you describe a unit in the main body as 'the manufacturing department', do not refer to it as 'the factory' in the summary. - Write dates the same way throughout (6th December 2009, or perhaps December 6, 2009). - The numbers one to ten look better in words, larger numbers look better in figures. - The layout of headings, pages and paragraphs should not vary.